who562/WordPress-vs.-Kali/README.md

        click add media
        <img src=xssmed2.jpg />

-       choice a image and add the xss script to the description.
-Then, change the link page to attachment page
+       Choice an image and add the XSS script to the description.
+Then, change the link page to attachment page.
        <img src=xssmed3.jpg />

        Post and then view the page. click the image.